Course Calendar - Lectures Course Calendar - Labs

 • An Engineering Approach to Computer Networking, S. Keshav, Addison-Wesley, 1997.

-• e described very well though the book is somewhat dated.
+Basic concepts are described very well though the book is somewhat dated.

 • Data Networks, Dimitri P. Bertsekas and Robert G. Gallager, 2nd Edition, Prentice Hall, 1992